 - Call or email with some dates in mind firstname.lastname@example.org

 - Communicate what you hope to get from your stay

-- Check the “facilities/details” tab and let us know if you would like to reserve a particular space: guest room (the boathole); upstairs studio; cabin (the parlor); tree platform (the jolly roger); or if camping out is okay
+- Check the “facilities/details” tab and let us know if you would like to reserve a particular space: guest room (the boathole); upstairs studio; cabin (the parlor); tree platform (the jolly roger); or if you want to camp

 - We’ll let you know if the dates work

 - We’ll pencil you in & reserve a space & send you directions

 Please respect that we are trying to foster an anti-oppression and healing environment on the land, with intentional space for discussion and engagement around social and racial justice.
 We ask that non-targets of oppression be open to learning, not perfect.
 We understand that we are all human and injuries may occur, mistakes made.
 And we believe that holding each other accountable, including ourselves, should be a compassionate process.
 Additionally, we have received feedback from several people of color that because Fancyland is intimate and isolated (including being located in a rural, white-dominated county), it can be unnerving/unenjoyable to be the only person of color here.
 It may be important to know that historically Fancyland has been accessed by majority white people.

 Respect other peoples’ feelings and emotions and take responsibility for your own